Mindful Practices for Clearer Work Calls

 Mindful meeting practices are meeting-specific mindfulness habits, not a full meditation session added to your calendar.
 They use present-moment attention, body awareness, thought awareness, nonjudgmental noticing, and intentional response inside normal work calls.

 In plain terms, you notice what is happening, then choose your next move.
-That might mean feeling your feet on the floor before a Zoom call, noticing irritation during a conflict discussion, or pausing before you answer in a decision round.
+That might mean feeling the pencil texture under your thumb as a sprint review starts, noticing irritation during a conflict discussion, or taking one quiet breath before you speak in a decision round.

 These practices support meeting basics.
 They don't replace agendas, roles, timeboxing, facilitation, or clear decision rights.
 They fit staff meetings, 1:1s, status updates, remote calls, tense conversations, and any meeting where people tend to multitask or rush.